How Is My Car Fixed After a Failed Emissions Test?

 Addressing the Check Engine Light

-If your check engine light was the reason for failure, fixing whatever triggered it will usually solve the problem.
-This could be something as simple as a faulty gas cap or as complex as a malfunctioning engine sensor.
+There are thousands of reasons that the check engine light may trigger and fixing whatever triggered it will usually solve the problem.
+This could be something as simple as a faulty gas cap or as complex as a malfunctioning engine.

 Re-Testing After Repairs